 Now they’re confronted with less dramatic but more complicated issues, such as the hot transfer student whom Susan mysteriously hates, Daisy’s burgeoning crush on her classmate Nadia, and Esther getting ranked as highly do-able by the campus bro website.
 I love books about female friendship where there’s zero rivalry.
 I love writers who can balance real emotion with banter, and Allison is one of the best.
 I was a little nervous about how I’d feel seeing his character Esther (one of my faves) drawn by someone else, but Treiman is a perfect fit for the goofball Allison-verse.

 I cannot WAIT for the next installment.
-There are seven published volumes so far, with an eights and a prose novel announced.
+There are seven published volumes so far, with an eighth and a prose novel announced.

 Last but not least, though it’s so old and out of print… David Rees is better known for Get Your War On, the anti-Gulf-War comic.
 MNFTIU uses a similar medium, which is captioned clip art.
 It’s completely ridiculous and over the top, even before Snoopy shows up.
 I can’t stop laughing at the absurdity of it all.
 The dialogue is probably about 30% profanity.
 I have a long wait before my seven year old can read it with me.
 I am waiting very patiently.
 If you can find a copy for a couple of bucks and love cussing and absurd trash talk, it’s very worth the investment.